Healthy Homes Assessment Houghton Bay

 What We Do

-As building inspectors, we handle all issues that come with specialist house Inspections.
-We’re there to make sure you make the best choice when it comes to buying your next home.
+As building inspectors, we take on all components involved in specialist home Inspections.
+We are here to make sure you make the best choice when it comes to buying your next home.

-We value your money We conduct comprehensive examinations to make sure that you don’t receive any expensive or unwelcome surprises meaning you can relax and focus on the fun parts of purchasing or owning an house.
+We are serious about your investment, and undertake detailed checks to make sure you don’t be faced with any costly or unexpected surprise costs, meaning you can relax and focus on the enjoyable aspects of owning or purchasing the home.

-We are specialised in a range of services to make sure you are fully updated on the condition of any property you might be thinking of buying or selling as well as additional solutions.
+We offer a wide range of solutions to make sure that you are fully aware of the state of any property that you might be considering buying or selling in addition to other services.

-We do not just cooperate with you, we also work with some important clients such as the local authorities, banks and insurance firms.
-Evidently they enjoy the reassurance provided, due to the details that we provide in our reports of building inspections.
+We not only collaborate with you, but we also work with major clients, including the local authorities, banks, and insurance companies.
+They seem to appreciate the reassurance provided, because of the information contained that we provide in our reports of building inspections.

-With our systematic approach to your property inspection and the latest software technology which includes digital photos in the report, you can actually see any problems that might be discovered.
-Because of our detailed reporting it is no wonder we receive so many referrals from clients our services to their family and friends.
+With our systematic approach to your property inspection and the latest software technology which includes digital photos in the document, you can actually see any issues discovered.
+Thanks to our detailed reporting it’s no wonder that we get so many clients recommending our services to their family and acquaintances.

 Highly Sillked & Insured Inspection Professionals